 To add a program to MiTC for existing providers, and for more information, please review the MiTC Provider User Guide.

 MiTC does not capture all the federally mandated information required for Workforce Pell program approvals.
 Providers must submit a supplemental application.
 In addition, providers must submit evidence to validate supplemental application information via email to MiLEAP-WFPell@michigan.gov.
 This document provides a full view of all questions included on the application and outlines what supporting documentation must be sent via email.
-The supplemental application is due 6/15/2026 to be considered in the first program eligibility review cycle.
+The supplemental application is now closed but will reopen on Jan.
+15, 2027.

 To demonstrate adherence to the 70% completion and job placement requirements, training providers must upload student data to MiTC.
-These uploads must occur between 7/1/2026 and 8/1/2026 for a program to be approved within the first application window.
+These uploads must occur between July 1, 2026, and Aug.
+1, 2026, for a program to be approved within the first application window.
+For the second Workforce Pell state approval application window (Jan.
+15, 2027, to Feb.
+12, 2027), data must be uploaded by Feb.
+12, 2027.

 For more information, please review the MiTC Provider User Guide.